Retirement Intelligence

 OA Drain from Housing

-Using OA to service your mortgage means less accumulates for CPF LIFE.
-Many Singaporeans arrive at 55 with an RA unable to meet even BRS.
+Using OA to service your mortgage reduces CPF LIFE payouts.
+Many Singaporeans arrive at 55 with an RA unable to meet even the Basic Retirement Sum.

 🔄